 Knowing that you’re going to see a friendly face when you arrive and have someone to sit with at the opening session can really help to settle your nerves.

 Plan your blogger conference schedule

-Top Tip: be prepared to be flexible about your plans.
-You might change your mind once you get there or a session might be full up.
+Top Tip: Be prepared to be flexible about your plans, as you might change your mind once you get there or a session might be full up.
 So it’s good to have a back up plan.